50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 For the first product then

-and terms of the dimensions then
+and terms of the dimensions, then

 For to be dimensionless, then

-and terms of the dimensions then
+and terms of the dimensions, then

 For to be dimensionless, then

-which indeed is the Reynolds number .
+which is the Reynolds number .

-The Reynolds number is a non-dimensional grouping formed in terms of fluid density, , a reference velocity,
+The Reynolds number is a dimensionless grouping formed in terms of fluid density, , a reference velocity, , a characteristic length scale, , and viscosity, , i.e.,

 Reynolds number represents “the ratio of the relative effects of inertial effects to viscous effects,” which can be seen by writing

-, is the shear force per unit area per unit velocity gradient, so the denominator is also a force but a viscous force.
-Hence, we see the significance of the Reynolds number as a relative measure of inertial effects to viscous effects in a fluid flow.
+On the numerator, has units of force, representing an inertial force.
+The coefficient of viscosity, , is the shear force per unit area per unit velocity gradient, so the denominator is also a force but a viscous force.
+Hence, the significance of the Reynolds number becomes apparent as a relative measure of inertial effects to viscous effects in a fluid flow.

 The functional dependence can also be written in the form

-are the non-dimensional groupings to be determined.
+where , and are the dimensionless groupings to be determined.

-products can each be written in terms of these repeating variables plus one other variable, that is
+Choose the standard aerodynamic repeating variables , , and , which are all linearly independent.
+The dimensionless products can each be written in terms of these repeating variables plus one other variable, that is

-where in each case the values of the exponents ,
+where in each case the values of the exponents , , and are to be determined so that each of the products is dimensionless.

 and so the dimensional matrix is